Business Tradelines – also known as trade references or trade information – are accounts that appear on business credit reports.

-How do you get a business tradeline?
+How do I get a business tradeline?

 A business tradeline can be obtained by opening a credit account with a company that reports to at least one of the business credit reporting agencies.
 If you aren’t sure if a company reports, you can contact them and ask.

 You can also ask your current vendors or suppliers to report your account to one or more credit bureaus.
-As discussed above, however, they may be reluctant to spend resources on reporting.

 How to find business tradelines that report